alexkovalevv/wp-disable-admin-notices-individually/readme.txt

 * WordPress 6.4 compatibility

 == Upgrade Notice ==

+= 1.2.0 =
+Important update with WordPress.org compliance fixes!
+Changed plugin prefix to meet requirements, improved notice metadata display, and enhanced plugin detection.
+Includes better settings interface and performance optimizations.

+= 1.1.0 =
+Major update with enhanced plugin detection!
+Now you can see exactly which plugin generates each notice, making it easier to manage your admin dashboard.
+Includes improved performance, better security, and WordPress 6.8 compatibility.

 = 1.0.0 =
 Initial release of Unnotifier.
 Clean up your WordPress admin dashboard today!